 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

-This particular recipe has been in my recipe box for years and is a great gluten free standard muffin recipe.
+This particular recipe has been in my recipe box for years and is a great gluten-free standard muffin recipe.
 You can simply leave out the blueberries for just a plain muffin or you can substitute the blueberries with fresh Bing cherries, fresh chopped apricots, dried pineapple chunks, etc… just use your imagination!
 In addition, feel free to add additional ingredients like Bing cherries, fresh chopped apricots, dried pineapple chunks, and more.

 If you are allergic to corn, are on a gluten-free diet, or a low sodium diet, you may be interested in a great product that I have personally used for years.
 Hain Pure Foods Featherweight Baking Powder is sodium free, gluten free, corn free and aluminum free, and certified Kosher.
 It works perfectly and you will not taste a ‘tinny’ taste from using baking powder with aluminum in it.

 Another idea is to serve Quick Gluten-Free Blueberry Muffins with Homemade Rhubarb Strawberry Pineapple Jam!
 These muffins are absolutely delicious and your taste buds will say, “Thank you!”

 More great ideas: